← back to home§11Glossary

 An AI detector with cross-language semantic analysis.

 Crossplag combines AI detection with traditional plagiarism analysis and adds a cross-language layer that flags AI translation patterns.
 Particularly aggressive on academic and formal text.
-HumanGPT handles it via per-language native rewriting in 30+ languages.
+HumanGPT's multi-pass detector loop checks for cross-language artifacts and rewrites at the sentence-shape level rather than swapping synonyms — which is the pattern Crossplag flags hardest.

 08